mobile site logo

 200-Amp Electrical Service

-This is the standard service size for today’s new homes.
+This is the standard electrical service size for today’s new homes.

 It became popular in the 1980s and designed to handle multiple large appliances, air conditioning units, and other electrical devices simultaneously and still have room for more circuits in the future.

-This service requires a larger electrical panel and heavier gauge wires.
-Upgrading an older property to 200-amp service can be complex and expensive.
+This service size requires a larger electrical panel and heavier gauge wires.
+Upgrading an older property to 200-amp electrical service can be complex and expensive.

 Recalled And Unsafe Electrical Panels

-These panels were popular from 1950-1980 and were never formally recalled, but the problems they’re developed have been serious enough to give them a reputation of being unsafe.
+These electrical service panels were popular from 1950-1980 and were never formally recalled, but the problems they’ve developed have been serious enough to give them a reputation of being unsafe.

-For example, their push button breakers are known to lock up instead of tripping.
-This is a fire hazard.
+For example, their Pushmatic push button breakers are known to free instead of tripping.
+This is an overheating problem and fire hazard.

 ITE breakers bolt onto their buss bars.
-This allows wires to bypass the breaker and screw directly to the buss bars.
+This lets people skip the breakers and screw wires directly to the electrical source without any overcurrent protection.
 This is also a fire hazard.

-Replacement breakers are only available in the aftermarket, which makes them expensive to replace (about $80 each).
+Finally, replacement breakers are only available in the aftermarket, which makes them harder to find and expensive to replace (about $50-$80 each).

 These breakers should be tested monthly.